MirageC79/HevORT/firmwaresettings.md

 ### 3. Creating your initial Config.g file
 The config.g file is the main configuration file that is run on every power up sequence.
 If you change a value in this file, the system will ask for reboot when saving.

-### 3.1 RepRap Firmware 2
+### 3.1 RepRap Firmware 2 On Duet 2
 I have created a cleaned up example version of my config.g that you can use to create your own.
-The best approach should be to generate your first draft with the online ReprapFirmware Automated tool, then have a look to it and modify it by inluding what you need from mine.
+The best approach should be to generate your first draft with the online [ReprapFirmware Automated tool](https://configtool.reprapfirmware.org/Start){:target="_blank"}, then have a look to it and modify it by inluding what you need from mine.

 RRF version|config.g file example|Last Updated
   :-----:  |---------------------|  :----: